Cardiac tamponade

 • Maintain preload and venous return

-• Maintain SVR (avoid vasodilation); hypotension can be catastrophic
+• Maintain SVR (avoid vasodilation), hypotension can be catastrophic

-• Minimise increases in intrathoracic pressure: gentle ventilation, minimal PEEP; consider spontaneous ventilation until decompressed
+• Minimise increases in intrathoracic pressure: gentle ventilation, minimal PEEP, consider spontaneous ventilation until decompressed

 Induction and intraoperative management (practical FRCA points)